openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

       a.foo() // Ordinary class method is called a.bar() // Class extension function is called

-Extension functions can be generic.
-Example below illustrates that
+*Extension functions* can be generic as illustrated by the example below:

 .. code-block:: typescript
    :linenos: